 Moles can vary from benign, irritating lesions, to dangerous, life-threatening melanoma.
 The difference between a benign growth and skin cancer can be difficult to differentiate.
 Altaire Clinic accepts insurance to help you medically screen your moles.
 If you see a mole or new spot on your skin that has the ABCDEs of melanoma, see your provider immediately.
+Call us today to schedule your medical consult.

 - A is for Asymmetry.
 One half of the spot is unlike the other half.